H8X24A1/H8X24A1.github.io/setup/resource-setup/environment-control-resource-setup.md

 ---
-label: EVC Resource Setup
+label: Envoronment Control Resource Setup
 icon: browser
 order: 900
 ---

-Inspired by the concept of green energy and environmental sustainability, Nettask is committed to offering eco-friendly services and promoting energy savings.

-We are excited to introduce our new service: HXA Environmental Control.
+We are excited to introduce our new service: HXA Environment Control.

-HXA Environmental Control allows you to manage:
+HXA Environment Control allows you to manage:
 - Air conditioning
 - Ventilation
 - Desk movement (Up/down)